 HMD Black Screen on TAB in Firestorm VR 6.0.1

 An updated Firestorm VR 6.2.4 includes changes to address the black screen issue.
+See this blog post.

 Unfortunately after a successful initial test period and what appeared to be a working setup I experienced the (Oculus DK2) HMD screen going black when switching to VR mode in Firestorm VR 6.0.1 via the TAB key.
 And whatever I tried did not seem to fix it.
 I tried reinstalling Steam and SteamVR, uninstalling and reinstalling afresh both, upgrading to the Steam and SteamVR Betas, downgrading again to the release versions, and reinstalling Firestorm VR.